I know I need help planning for my care and housing as life goes on, but where do I start?

 This guide from AARP will help you understand the needs of older adults as well as some of the myths and facts around long-term care.

-This short video from the Administration for Community Living will help you identify the best and safest environment for you or your family member who is aging or living with a disability can live and thrive in the community.
+This short video from the Administration for Community Living will help you identify the elements we need to live and thrive in our communities.

 Find your path forward

-The resources at LongTermCare.gov can help you understand the basics and make decisions around long-term care planning.
+The resources at LongTermCare.gov can help you understand the basics and make decisions relating to long-term care planning.

 Most popular content